 That said, there is many criteria that can skew a review on Untappd, thus giving a brewer and/or a consumer looking for information nothing to truly work with.
 This list includes, but is not limited to:

-– Limited Characters – Just like a tweet, you have to condense and summarize to 140 characters.
+– Limited Characters – Just like a tweet, you have to condense and summarize with limited characters.
 And while that can be efficient, it may not paint the most accurate description of the beer you’ve consumed.

 – Amount of Beer Consumed – As Brooke mentioned above, a 1-2oz. sample is really not enough subject matter to provide a meaningful review of a beer.
 Things can change as a beer rests in its glass.
 These samples are merely the trailer for a good movie: they’re not telling you the full story, just getting you excited for it.